Jean-François Blondel

-Jean-François Blondel (1683 – 9 October 1756) was an 18th-century French architect.
+Jean-François Blondel (1683 – 9 October 1756) was a French architect.

 Biography

 Born in Rouen, Blondel was admitted in the Académie d'architecture in 1728.

 He was the master and uncle of Jacques-François.
 He also had another nephew as a student, Jean-Baptiste Michel Vallin de la Mothe, whom he took in his agency on his return from Rome.